andrewdempsey2018/Found-In-Translation/README.md

 6. Set up a virtual environment.
 7. Install the packages in requirements.txt by typing pip3 install -r requirements.txt in the CLI.
 8. Set the IP address to 127.0.0.1 and the PORT to 5000.

+### **How to Fork**

+To fork the repository:

+Log in (or sign up) to Github.
+Go to the repository for this project, [Found in Translation](https://github.com/andrewdempsey2018/Found-In-Translation) Click the Fork button in the top right corner.

 ## **Credits**